A Small Gain Analysis of Single Timescale Actor Critic: Proof of our main result

 \subsubsection{Analysis of the actor update}

 We have just given an analysis of the performance of the critic, and that analysis had an error term corresponding to the actor stationarity, i.e., to the quantities $||\nabla_t||$.
-We now give an analysis of the reverse.
-Specifically, we will show that if the error in the $J$-function estimation is small, then so is the running average of the gradients A formal statement is given next.
-The proof of this lemma is a fairly standard ``SGD with error'' analysis.
+We now give an analysis of the reverse, i.e., a performance bound on the actor in terms of the critic error.